pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_message-actions.md

 ```

 ##### Reactions
-“Message Reactions” is a specific use of Message Actions for emoji/social reactions.
-Core and Chat SDKs may refer to this functionality as “Message Reactions,” but it uses the same Message Actions API.
+“Message Reactions” are message actions used specifically for emoji/social reactions.
+Message Actions is the low-level API; “Message Reactions” is the same functionality when used for emoji reactions.

 ## Add message action